 ARROWSA’s main arts for social change project is based at Bechet High School, Sydenham Durban.
 This programme known as ARROWSA Bechet is led by Mr Bheki Dlamini and includes weekly after school sessions.
 In the sessions the process and product are given equal importance.
 The youth (ranging from approximately 14 to 18 years old) participate in drama-for-social change exercises that focus on personal change and learn performing and visual arts skills.
 ARROWSA Bechet is one of Indra’s partners and participates in arts, culture and heritage for social change international exchange with Indra hubs throughout the world.
-ARROWSA Bechet presents at least one public applied theatre performance for the community per year.
+ARROWSA Bechet presents at least one public applied theatre performance for the community per year (for example see Arts and Mental Calmness community performance).
 The level of skills learnt in the sessions is evidenced by the number of ARROWSA Bechet alumni who have gone on to pursue internships in performance e.g. at South Roots International and/or to become professional performers or presenters.
-The National Arts Council of South Africa has funded a number of ARROWSA projects.
-These include ARROWSA Bechet in the 2020-2021 South to North, Climate Change and SAUKINIDA, clothes, cultural identity and gender based violence projects. (for example, see Revised Scarecrow with captions ).
+The National Arts Council of South Africa has funded a number of ARROWSA projects for example see Arts for Mental Calmness workshops.
+These include ARROWSA Bechet in the 2020-2021 South to North, Climate Change and SAUKINIDA, clothes, cultural identity and gender based violence projects funded by NAC and Phone call to the World project funded by British Council that includes They stand their ground against gender-based-violence project in 2021-2022. (for example, see They stand their ground exhibition videos ).

 ARROWSA promotes arts exchange projects and/or events nationally with like minded arts, culture and heritage organisations.
 This has resulted in a number of face to face national tours by ARROWSA to the Western and Northern Cape and the hosting of tours from these provinces to Durban KwaZulu-Natal.
 National tours have focused on Durban youth from ARROWSA and/or tertiary institutions such as CCMS, UKZN led by Prof Keyan Tomaselli and DUT Jewelry students meeting with youth from South Roots International, Western Cape in Cape Town or with crafters and artists in the Kalahari.
 Enroute to the Kalahari ARROWSA youth have also broadened their arts, culture and heritage knowledge and experience resulting in personal change by visiting heritage sites such as McGregor Museum, the Big Hole and meeting with and watching performance of San people associated to the Wildebeest Kuil rock engraving site Kimberley, Northern Cape.
 ARROWSA has also hosted South Roots International tours to Durban as well as artists from the Kalahari.
 These meetings are characterised by intercultural exchange of dance, song, art and cultural practices.
 These face-to-face interactions promote an exchange of knowledge and experience through the arts and thereby promote understanding of similarities and differences that leads to empathy and the breaking down of negative perceptions and stereotypes.
 Since the onset of COVID-19 ARROWSA has participated in online projects funded by the National Arts Council that include national and international partners.